 What's at Stake

-Given the broad and bipartisan public support of net neutrality rules, Congress should monitor the court’s decision and be prepared to take action to ensure that content creators and everyday users can continue to benefit from the open Internet and the innovations it inspires.
+Given the broad and bipartisan public support of net neutrality rules, Congress should monitor FCC activity and be prepared to take action to ensure that content creators and everyday users can continue to benefit from the open Internet and the innovations it inspires.